dnbt777/Tsunami/README.md

 ⚠️⚠️⚠️ AUTOMATED ANALYSIS OF LARGE AMOUNTS OF DATA CAN BE EXTREMELY EXPENSIVE IF DONE WRONG. ⚠️⚠️⚠️

 ### Terms/Conditions
-By using this program you take responsibility for all costs incurred through any/all API usage.
+A condition for using this program is that you take responsibility for all costs incurred through any/all API usage.
 Do not use the program if you don't accept these terms.

 ## Quick start